katydecorah/katydecorah.github.io/code/_posts/2023-12-14-now-reading-feature.md

 ## Markup the metadata

-As soon as the workflow commits the file, GitHub pages will build the site to display the book that I'm currently reading.
+As soon as the workflow commits the file, GitHub pages will build the site to display the book.
 My site uses the following markup (more or less):

 {% raw %}